 Manufacturers and importers of products regulated by official mandatory technical standards or technical regulations need to register themselves in SIC’s Mandatory Registry prior to selling products in Colombia.
 Products can be tested in accredited laboratories to obtain the certificate of conformity and SIC accepts certificates issued by accredited certification entities, such as members of the International Accreditation Forum (IAF) multilateral agreement.

 The Ministry of Commerce, Industry and Tourism eliminated the mandatory status for the majority of products previously covered.
 SIC is working with other government agencies to develop technical regulations for products that present threats to health, safety, environment, or national security.
-Under WTO commitments, Colombia must submit draft technical regulations for comment prior to the new regulation’s entry into force.
-More information on technical regulations including those under development (awaiting public comment), valid technical regulations, and on Colombian technical standards referenced in regulations is available at: www.mincomercio.gov.co and click on “Vice Ministerio de Desarrollo Empresarial – Regulación Industrial y Comercial.”
+Under WTO commitments, the Colombian government must submit draft technical regulations for comment prior to the new regulation’s entry into force.

-INVIMA is the responsible organization regarding sanitary, medicines, biological products, food, beverage, cosmetics, and medical devices and products related to human health.
-For more information, please check: www.invima.gov.co.
+The National Institute of Surveillance of Food and Medicines (INVIMA) oversees the National Sanitary Surveillance System and is the responsible organization regarding the accreditation of sanitary, biological products, medicines, food, beverage, cosmetics, and medical devices and products related to human health requirements.
+For more information, please review: www.invima.gov.co

 MinComercio (Regulations Directorate) is the WTO point of contact for TBT draft technical regulations, and upcoming Colombian notifications on TBT and SPS regulations.
-This group verifies compliance (and coordinates) with the WTO TBT Agreement, the SPS Agreement, and compliance with conformity assessment procedures.
-They also maintain the national information system concerning national or foreign technical regulations, among other related matters.
+This group verifies compliance (and coordinates) with the WTO TBT Agreement, the SPS Agreement, and compliance with conformity assessment procedures and maintains an information system concerning national or foreign technical regulations, among other related matters.